 “Ma passion dans la vie est le voyage.”

 - “My passion in life is travel.”
-Unlike the last phrase, this refers to the ultimate passion you may have in life.
+Unlike the previous phrase, this French phrase is used to express the ultimate passion you may have in life.
 By using this phrase, you are communicating that above all else, this is the thing which gives you life.
 As with the last phrase, you can switch “le voyage” to any passion you may have.

 “J’adore apprendre de nouvelles langues.”